chuckcoughlin/redistrict-colorado/docs/user-guides.md

 multiplied by 100 to give a result in percent.
 This value should be *minimized*.

 Colorado sets the "unfair" limit of the difference between any district population and the mean at 5%.
 Some court cases have specified 1%.
-A red X indicator is drawn on the bar if any individual district has a deviation greater that the specified "unfair" limit.
+A red X indicator is drawn on the bar if any individual district has a deviation greater that the "unfair" limit specified by the user.

 ###### Proportionality:
 Proportionality is the concept that the party mix of the elected officials